 Well this is my idea of Scotlands best beaches, and although some are quite remote, they offer a rare mix of sand and solitude.
 It’s worth making the effort to visit them.

-Search Scotland hotels in major cities, towns and regions.
-Get some information on the surrounding area and attractions before your visit.
+Scotland Hotels – Search all Scotland hotels in major cities, towns and regions.
+Get information on the surrounding area, amenities and attractions before your visit.